tonylukasavage/triple/README.md

 ## Support

-Currently only tested on Mac OSX against iOS simulator with Titanium SDK 3.2.3+.
-All other platforms supported by Appcelerator are planned.
+The following is the only configuration for which this has been tested so far:

+* Mac OSX 10.9.4
+* iOS 7.1 + simulator
+* Titanium SDK 3.2.3+

+Support for all of Appcelerator's supported platforms is planned.
+Windows OS support is planned as well.

 ## Install [![NPM version](https://badge.fury.io/js/triple.svg)](http://badge.fury.io/js/triple)